£47,350 - £64,555 Price range

 Thankfully it comes well armed to do just that.
 In terms of luxury appeal, the Volvo gets extremely close to the wow factor offered by a Range Rover.

 Possibly the single most impressive part of the new car is its interior.
-The most obvious feature is the huge touchscreen infotainment system that features a ‘portrait’ display rather the ‘landscape’ setup fitted to most rivals.
+Grabbing the greatest attention is the huge touchscreen infotainment system that features a ‘portrait’ display rather the ‘landscape’ setup fitted to most rivals.
 The dashboard has very few conventional buttons – high-quality trims and soft-touch plastics being left in their place.
 Families will also be happy to hear the new model comes with seven full-sized seats.

 Volvo has fitted the XC90 with a range of four-cylinder engine that aren’t as smooth as the six and eight-cylinder units offered with rivals.
 They are relatively frugal on fuel, though, something that is well demonstrated by the D5 diesel, which is quick, but also significantly more economical than the diesel fitted to the old XC90.
 Buyers looking for more performance are catered for by the clever T8 Twin Engine, which combines a turbocharged petrol engine with an electric motor for high fuel economy and low CO2 emissions.